dydra001/quantitative-trading-system/README.md

    The server sorts all combinations by score, selects the highest, and saves it to a file.
 I then manually update the Pine Script inputs with the winning parameters for the coming week.

+## PORTFOLIO - 6 INSTRUMENTS WITH CORRELATION ANALYSIS

+I run the strategy on six forex instruments to diversify risk:

+1. **EURUSD** - base, highest liquidity
+2. **GBPUSD** - volatile, good for scalping
+3. **AUDUSD** - commodity currency, Asia session
+4. **USDCHF** - inverse to EURUSD, natural hedge
+5. **NZDUSD** - additional commodity currency
+6. **EURGBP** - cross pair, low correlation to USD

+Each instrument has its own optimized parameters to account for different volatility profiles.
+I track correlation to ensure true diversification.
+The 1:1 RR applies identically across all instruments.

 **Key Features:**
 - 3-factor entry model (trend + mean reversion + pattern)
 - Martingale risk management with commission built-in